 Sometimes as adults we have trouble navigating through life or are met with trauma, anxiety, grief, depression, anger management issues, or family/relationship conflict.
 Our children and teens face difficulties and complications as well.
 Therapy provides a safe space for kids and teens to open up, talk about, and work through the obstacles they are facing.
 It is a place for them to feel validated and develop the tools to work through their issues, both those they are facing now, and the tools to work through any issues they may face in the future.

 Every day, children and teens are facing new obstacles and learning how to interact with peers and authority figures.
-Whether your child is struggling with academic success, behavior in school or at home, anxiety, depression, past trauma, communication, self-esteem, stress, grief, or understanding their own emotions – we are here to help.
+Whether your child is struggling with academic success, behavior in school or at home, anxiety, depression, past trauma, disordered eating, communication, self-esteem, stress, grief, or understanding their own emotions – we are here to help.
 Through therapy your child will learn the skills necessary to face and overcome their unique obstacles as well as the skills to face new experiences in the future.
 Ultimately, through overcoming these obstacles, therapy can help strengthen the bonds of your family.

 Meet our Child and Adolescent therapists: